 - Bluehost has the Basic plan & renews at $7.99/mo.

 Bluehost uses domain name, website space and email account caps.
-This means that you can connect a single website, but you are also limited on your files stored and email accounts that you can setup.
+This means that you can connect a single website, but you are also limited on your file storage and email accounts that you can set up.

 If you are planning on setting up more than 6 development / sub-websites with minimal storage use, then SiteGround has better first tier pricing.